What Should We Actually Be Afraid of in AI?

 The ability to rapidly sort images, execute specific instructions, or even drive a car — that’s what AI excels at.
 We have a defined set of strict rules constraining the field of operation, and within that scope, we can teach our AI to make decisions based on environmental data.

-Know what AI can’t do?
+You know what AI can’t do?
 It can’t create.
 It can’t originate new ideas.
 An algorithm that performs specific actions to achieve an end result cannot one fine day say to itself: “Screw all of this!
 I’m moving out to a little village in the countryside, and the rest of it can go to hell.
 I’ll build a house and grow carrots!”

 And if you naively believe AI can do something like that because someone just wrote an AI that creates new works of art, you’re deeply mistaken.
 Because someone wrote that new AI.